hgautam2010/My-codes/README.md

 # My-codes
-This repository contains my codes of comptetive programming and practice questions.
+This repository contains my codes of comptetive programming and practice questiions.